XandraMcC/SE2-New-Bank/README.md

 # SE2-New-Bank
-##Getting Started
+## Getting Started
 Note : This process uses IntelliJ IDE to excute the program, if you are using a different executer the process will vary.
 1. Unzip the zip folder downloaded above into a location on your desktop.
-2. Open IntelliJ IDE and selcet `Open or Import`.
+2. Open IntelliJ IDE and select `Open or Import`.
 3. Locate the upzipped folder and select it.

 ### Setting up Intellij IDE